GintasBu/Speech-to-text/README.md

 # Contributions

-This was a learning project not a development.
+This was a learning project, not a development.

 # License

-This was part of Udacity course, act accordingly.
+This was a part of Coursera course, act accordingly.
+Reminding: plagiarism not recommended.
+But look and learn if find it useful.